 The story of a 1930s system for capturing quantitative information in pictograms that shaped much of today’s visual language.

 By Maria Popova

-The Transformer: Principles of Making Isotype Charts is the first English-language volume to capture the story of Isotype, an essential foundation for our modern visual language dominated by pictograms in everything from bathroom signage to computer interfaces to GOOD’s acclaimed Transparencies.
+The Transformer: Principles of Making Isotype Charts (public library) is the first English-language volume to capture the story of Isotype, an essential foundation for our modern visual language dominated by pictograms in everything from bathroom signage to computer interfaces to GOOD’s acclaimed Transparencies.